davidgoldcode/davidgoldcode/README.md

 ### ABOUT ME

-I'm David; I'm a software engineer working at EightSleep.
+I'm David; I'm a software engineer working at TheRealReal.
 When I'm not programming, I enjoy cooking (and eating), skiing, basketball and exploring the big apple 🍎

 ### TECHNOLOGIES